roboconf/roboconf.github.io/en/user-guide/configuring-the-deployment-manager.md

 The DM comes with a default configuration that needs to be updated.
 Even if the configuration is wrong, the DM will keep on running (in a degraded mode).

+> By default, the messaging is set to **idle**.
+> You need to change it to use a real messaging, such as HTTP or RabbitMQ.

 The configuration is persisted by the OSGi container.
 It is restored upon restart.